-Having said, that joining me today is Jordan Mayerson, Co-Founder and CEO of Hoplite Power.
+Jordan Mayerson, Co-Founder and CEO of Hoplite Power was a guest on VANTIQ TV’s The Real-Time Enterprise.
 Prior to founding Hoplite Power, Jordan was an investment banker with Guggenheim Securities and Goldman Sachs.
-He also has degrees in finance from the Wharton School and in computer science from the University of Pennsylvania.
-Thanks for the time, Jordan.
-We had a great discussion last week in prep for this and I’m excited to share it with others.
+He has degrees in finance from the Wharton School and in computer science from the University of Pennsylvania.

-Blaine: Right.
-And truly, we look like we’re in startup land here.
+Blaine: Truly, we look like we’re in startup land here.
 I see you’re at a shared office space now that you’re sharing with a bunch of other startups in New York City.
 Is that right?

-Blaine: This is a great place to stop.
-Before we get into the story of the development of the solution, which is really interesting, bring us all up to speed on what exactly is Hoplite Power?
-What is it, what problem does it solve, and what is the business model of the company?
+Blaine: What exactly is Hoplite Power?
+What problem does it solve, and what is the business model of the company?

-Jordan: I think that’s a good idea instead of keeping your viewers in suspense of what this company does.
-We’re not in stealth mode and we’re happy to say what we do.
-Basically, Hoplite Power at its core is providing on-demand smartphone charging solutions through a shared distribution model.
+Jordan: Hoplite Power, at its core, is providing on-demand smartphone charging solutions through a shared distribution model.
 Basically, what that means is that we have engineered a network of kiosks on demand, connected.
 They are about a foot and a half by foot and a half and hang on a wall that we install into a bar or restaurant.

 We have a pretty sizable network here in New York City.
 Basically, it is a vending machine for batteries, for smartphone chargers that you can rent on demand for any type of phone that you have.
 Utilize the battery pack, charge your phone, and then, like other sharing services, you can actually take it with you from place to place.
 So, you’re never really tethered to a physical location.